Muneeb147/budget-management-system/Architecture&Assumptions.md

 - **`reactivate_monthly_campaigns`**:
   Runs every start of month to reactivate the campaign if applicable and allowed
 - **`reactivate_daily_campaigns`**:
-  Runs every start of month to reactivate the campaign if applicable and allowed
+  Runs every start of day to reactivate the campaign if applicable and allowed
 - **`enforce_dayparting_for_all_campaigns`**:
   Also scheduled periodically.
 Pauses or resumes campaigns based on current time vs defined dayparting windows.